 Neutron guides and collimators.
-The neutron beam arrives from the cold source through an approx. 50-m long, curved neutron guide, whose last 7 m is elliptically tapered.
-(The curvature filters out fast neutrons and gamma radiation from the core.)
+The neutron beam arrives from the cold source through an approx. 55-m long, curved neutron guide, whose last 7 m is elliptically tapered.
+(The curvature filters out fast neutrons and gamma radiation arriving from the core.)
 The last 110-cm long section can be replaced with a collimator.
-In the first case one gets a strong focused beam (thermal equivalent flux up to 6×10^{10} cm-2 s-1), while in the second case a weaker homogeneous beam is the result (flux up to 2×10^9 cm-2 s-1).
+In the first case one gets a strong focused beam (thermal-equivalent flux up to 6×10^{10} cm-2 s-1), while in the second case, a weaker homogeneous beam is the result (flux up to 3×10^9 cm-2 s-1).
 The beam size is maximum 20×20 mm2.

 The sample chamber is made of aluminum and is lined from inside with 6Li-containing plastic (to absorb the scattered neutrons).
 It can be evacuated.
-A motion controller can position a sample holder ("ladder") made of Teflon (both C and F have low capture cross sections).
-The samples are attached to the ladder with Teflon string, and sometimes are sealed in Teflon bags.
+It is equipped with sample changer: a carousel with 16 positions, from where aluminum sample frames can be moved into the beam.
+The samples are attached to the frames with Teflon string, and are typically sealed in Teflon (CF2) bags.